e-vents/markdowns/TypeScript - Basics.md

 /*
-nullish coalescing falls back to the default value, only when the received userInput would be null oder undefinded.
+nullish coalescing falls back to the default value, only when the received userInput would be null or undefinded.
 Therefore, here the empty string will be stored
 */